 Community analyses were performed in PC-ORD (McCune & Mefford (2016)) and R (R Core Team (2018)) using the Vegan package (Oksanen et al. (2018)).
 Blocked multi-response permutation procedure (MRBP) was used to assess differences between treatment and control reaches in the pre and post treatment years.
 MRBP was followed up with blocked indicator species analysis (ISA) to determine underlying taxa driving any grouping detected by MRBP.
 The combined benthic and diet community matrix was subsequently tested for any differences between treatment and control reaches and benthic versus diet taxa representation using the same MRBP and ISA methods.

-To test for any pre-treatment reach differences in 2017, MRBP was run on 2017 data only with treatment and reference as the two a priori groups and blocked by stream.
+To test for any pre-treatment reach differences in 2017, MRBP was run on 2017 data only with treatment and reference as the two a priori treatment groups and blocked by stream.
 The 2018 post-treatment data were then assessed using the same MRBP grouping and blocking.
 MRBP is a nonparametric method used to test for differences between groups.
 This method accommodates paired or blocked study designs by accounting for variation related to study design variables that have little bearing on the question being addressed.
 In this case, MRBP accounts for any between-stream variation.
 MRBP outputs a p-value for the observed within-group distance (smaller distances constituting stronger grouping) by shuffling SU’s between groups to generate a distribution of possible within-group distances (McCune, Grace, & Urban (2002)).

 The follow-up ISA calculates an indicator value (IV) for each species.
 The IV is a composite of a taxon’s fidelity and exclusivity to a group.
 A taxon consistently abundant in one group and never present in any other, would receive a high IV.
 Conversely, a taxon rarely abundant in SU’s of one group and present in other groups would receive a low IV (McCune et al. (2002)).
 A Monte Carlo test of 1,000 permutations of the taxa matrix was used to generate a p-value for each taxon’s IV.